-Global Food Cultures: Paris will explore the Performance of French Identity through the lens of food, juxtaposing US and French ideals of identity to unpack how issues of gender, race, socioeconomic status, and ethnicity appear when everyday lived reality clashes with espoused national ideals such as the French “Liberté, Egalité, Fraternité” and the American “Life, Liberty, and the Pursuit of Happiness.”
-Food—in its production, distribution, and consumption—allows an especially intimate means of exploring identity.
-Through visits to markets, restaurants, wholesale and retail outlets, farms, and cooperatives, we explore the material culture that makes possible acquiescence and resistance to these ideals of identity, and ultimately will discover the limits and possibilities implicit in our own ideals
+Global Food Cultures: Paris will explore the Performance of French Identity through the lens of food, juxtaposing the US and French ideals of identity to unpack how issues of gender, race, socioeconomic status, and ethnicity appear when everyday lived reality clashes with espoused national ideals such as the French “Liberté, Egalité, Fraternité” and the American “Life, Liberty, and the Pursuit of Happiness.”
+Food—in its production, distribution, and consumption— allows an especially intimate means of exploring identity.
+Through visits to markets, restaurants, wholesale and retail outlets, farms, and cooperatives, we explore the material culture that makes possible acquiescence and resistance to these ideas of identity and ultimately will discover the limits and possibilities implicit in our own ideals.

 - NYU graduate students

 - Non-NYU graduate students and professionals who are not enrolled at an academic institution

 - European Studies

 This is not a complete list.
 We value diverse perspectives in our programs and encourage students from other majors and professions.